MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 _NOTE: Review the use case overview (step 1) where all the Actors are listed and defined._

-As we saw earlier since this is a dynamic process, the best way to model it is as a Case, so we can have the flexibility to jump through the steps back and forth as we gather the information necessary to solve it.
+As we saw earlier since this is a dynamic process, the best way to model it is as a Case, so we can have the flexibility.
+In a Case we have a goal: To solve the dispute, but the steps to do it are not well defined.
-The Issuer will gather information from the Credit Card Holder and the merchant and store it in the Case File.
-This Case File can be accessed by all of the actors at any time, but you can also apply restrictions to the information.
+The Issuer will gather information from the Credit Card Holder and the merchant to store it in the Case File.
+This Case File can be accessed by all of the actors at any time, but you can also define Role Based Access Controls to protect the information.

 Case management planning is typically concerned with determination of which Tasks are applicable, or which follow-up Tasks are required, given the state of the Case.
 Cases are directed not just by explicit knowledge about the particular Case and its context represented in the CaseFile, but also by explicit knowledge encoded as rules by business analysts, the tacit knowledge of human participants, and tacit knowledge from the organization or community in which participants are members.